Guillain-Barré syndrome is thought to be caused by an autoimmune reaction.

 Tests may include the following:

 Analysis of cerebrospinal fluid (which surrounds the brain and spinal cord) obtained by a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture)
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture)

 Magnetic resonance imaging (MRI)

 These tests can help doctors exclude other possible causes of severe weakness, which may resemble Guillain-Barré syndrome.
 For example, MRI can help exclude spinal cord damage due to compression Compression of the Spinal Cord Injuries and disorders can put pressure on the spinal cord, causing back or neck pain, tingling, muscle weakness, and other symptoms.
 The spinal cord may be compressed by bone, blood (hematomas)... read more (for example, by a tumor or an abscess) and transverse myelitis Acute Transverse Myelitis Acute transverse myelitis is inflammation that affects the spinal cord across its entire width (transversely) and thus blocks transmission of nerve impulses traveling up or down the spinal cord... read more (inflammation of the spinal cord).